 |---|---|---|---|---|

-Full capacity analysis for the two patio spaces with a standing component.
-Capacity is calculated from usable area, not gross area, because the narrow depth of both patios combined with bars, buffets, high-tops, and couches takes a large bite out of actual floor space.
-This report establishes the recommended operational capacity for each space, documents the methodology so the numbers are defensible with the front office, and gives the ticketing team a conservative number to plan against before the fire marshal's final word.
+Full capacity analysis for the two spaces with a standing component (South Stage and North West Patio).
+Capacity is calculated from usable area, not gross area, because the narrow depth of both spaces combined with bars, buffets, high-tops, and couches takes a large bite out of actual floor space.
+The Corner Club and South Field Tables are all-seated and do not require a density calculation; their capacity is fixed by seat count.
+This report establishes the recommended operational capacity for the two standing spaces, documents the methodology so the numbers are defensible with the front office, and gives the ticketing team a conservative number to plan against before the fire marshal's final word.

 Gross area is reduced to a usable percentage, then divided by the appropriate density factor for the space type.